NJU-PCALab/STAR/README.md

 ## 🔆 Updates
+- **2025.07.01** 🔥 Training code of I2VGen-XL version have been released.

 - **2025.06.26** 🌟 STAR is accepted by ICCV 2025!

-- **2025.01.19** The STAR demo is now available on [Google Colab](https://colab.research.google.com/drive/1K8A1U_BNpAteRhhW9A8pAYs6LWjItQs_?usp=sharing).
+- **2025.01.19** 📖 The STAR demo is now available on [Google Colab](https://colab.research.google.com/drive/1K8A1U_BNpAteRhhW9A8pAYs6LWjItQs_?usp=sharing).
 Feel free to give it a try!

-- **2025.01.09** The online demo of STAR on [Hugging Face](https://huggingface.co/spaces/SherryX/STAR) is now live!
+- **2025.01.09** 📖 The online demo of STAR on [Hugging Face](https://huggingface.co/spaces/SherryX/STAR) is now live!
 Please note that due to the duration limitation of ZeroGPU, the running time may exceed the allocated GPU duration.
 If you'd like to try it, you can duplicate the demo and assign a paid GPU.

-- **2025.01.07**  The pretrained STAR model (I2VGen-XL and CogVideoX-5B versions) and inference code have been released.
+- **2025.01.07**  🔥 The pretrained STAR model (I2VGen-XL and CogVideoX-5B versions) and inference code have been released.

 ## 📑 TODO
-- [ ] Training codes
+- [x] Training codes
 - [x] Inference codes
 - [x] Online demo